Blog & Guide » Download » How to Download Old Emails from Server

 Mail servers expose two protocols for downloading mail:

 • IMAP keeps the local copy and the server in sync.
 You see every folder, every message stays on the server, and any change (read/unread, move, delete) replicates.
-This is the right choice for archiving because you can mirror the entire mailbox without disturbing the originals.
+Therefore, this is the right choice for archiving and ongoing access.

-Recommendation: Use IMAP.
-It downloads everything (Inbox, Sent, Archive, custom folders) and leaves the server untouched, which is exactly what you want for a backup.
+Recommendation: Use IMAP for every method below.
+It downloads every folder (Inbox, Sent, Archive, custom folders) and leaves the server untouched.
+That is exactly what you want for a backup.

 Common IMAP Server Settings by Provider